Package insert / prescribing information

 Chlorhexidine gluconate oral rinse should not be used by persons who are known to be hypersensitive to chlorhexidine gluconate or other formula ingredients.

 The effect of chlorhexidine gluconate oral rinse on periodontitis has not been determined.
 An increase in supragingival calculus was noted in clinical testing in chlorhexidine gluconate oral rinse users compared with control users.
 It is not known if chlorhexidine gluconate oral rinse use results in an increase in subgingival calculus.
 Calculus deposits should be removed by a dental prophylaxis at intervals not greater than six months.
-Anaphylaxis, as well serious allergic reactions, have been reported during postmarketing use with dental products containing chlorhexidine.
+Anaphylaxis, as well as serious allergic reactions, have been reported during postmarketing use with dental products containing chlorhexidine.
 SEE CONTRAINDICATIONS.